galaxyproject/training-material/topics/proteomics/tutorials/protein-quant-sil/tutorial.md

 # Quant to ID matching

 We now have feature quantifications for MS1 elution peaks, peptide identifications for the MS2 spectra and protein identifications.
 The next step is to map the MS2-based peptide identifications to the quantified MS1 precursor peaks ("peptide features").
 This will enable the quantification of identified peptides.
+For labelled data, it is necessary to map peptide identifications to *consensus* features (i.e. a pair of one light peptide feature with one matching heavy feature in the correct m/z distance).
+For `consensusXML`, IDMapper uses the consensus centroids, not the feature boundaries for mapping.
+Therefore, the RT tolerance has to be set higher than for mapping to `featureXML`.
+A good starting value is half the expected typical retention time.

 Sometimes several peptide identifications are mapped to a feature.
 The tool [IDConflictResolver](http://ftp.mi.fu-berlin.de/pub/OpenMS/release-documentation/html/TOPP_IDConflictResolver.html) filters the mapping so that only the identification with the best score is associated to each feature.